john

 For VR players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.

-Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Europe purchasing power.
+Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to East Asia purchasing power.
 Transparency and predictable updates build trust over time.

-Risks remain: toxicity and safety, platform fees, and platform fees can stall momentum if neglected.
+Risks remain: platform fees, energy consumption, and anti-cheat arms races can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
 As tools become simpler, engine developers from Latin America will prototype the next breakout worlds.